zooniverse/help/docs/next-steps/markdown.md

 will display a square image resized to 60 by 60 pixels.

-This works for an image you host yourself (see [Adam’s section]) - just update the URL.
+This works for an image you host yourself (see [Hosting your own subject media](hosting-your-own-subject-media.md)) - just update the URL.